EllieDuan/EllieDuan.github.io/join_us.md

 We foster diversity in the workplace and encourage any interested individual of all stages (including postdocs, graduate students, and undergraduate students) and all backgrounds (including animal science, embryology, molecular biology and bioinformatics) to join our group.

 **Postdoctoral fellows**: Openings are currently available.
-Candidates should email your application to [Ellie Duan](jingyue.duan@gmail.com), including:
+Candidates should email your application to Ellie Duan (jingyue.duan@gmail.com), including:

 * A cover letter: your current position and research experience and why you are interested in this lab
 * Your updated CV